DannieBGoode/opensx70/_posts/2018/10/2018-10-24-photodiode2.md

 ![Fire image]({{site.url}}/{{site.baseurl}}img/2018/10/light-meter-tests-05.jpg)

 Detail of the test jig before mounting on the camera.
+The PCB with the SFH2430 is placed in the front of a camera so the test take all the camera hardware when meassuring the light.
+As you can see in the graphic below, there is a big difference!

 First I started with a Sekonic photography light meter,

 ![Fire image]({{site.url}}/{{site.baseurl}}img/2018/10/light-meter-tests-06.jpg)

-But soon realized that I needed an professional, so to speak, light meter that gave me a value in lux, fortunately I had one that was gifted to me from my friend Leo.
+But soon realized that I needed a "professional", so to speak, light meter that gave me a value in lux, fortunately I had one that was gifted to me from my friend Leo.
+I guess you can do the [conversion from EV to lux](https://www.sekonic.com/united-states/support/evluxfootcandleconversionchart.aspx) anyway.

 So now I have started to do some "systematic" tests.